Degrees of incomputability, realizability and constructive reverse mathematics: Main Proof

 \subsection{Weihrauch separations}

-In order to prove Theorem \ref{thm:main-theorem}, we will lift separation results on Weihrauch degrees to the results on ${\bf IZF}$.
+In order to prove Theorem \ref{thm:main-theorem}, we will lift separation results on Weihrauch degrees to unprovability results over ${\bf IZF}$.
 In this section, we formalize and prove statements on Weihrauch degrees which are needed to prove Theorem \ref{thm:main-theorem}.
+We will show the following $\leq_{\gW}^c$-separation results (see also Figure \ref{figure:principles-over-izf}):